pjdurden/Video-Content-Analysis-ML/README.md

-# Video-Content-Analysis-Machine-Learning-
+# Video-Content-Analysis-Machine-Learning
 DELHI TECHNOLOGICAL UNIVERSITY

-Machine Learning Project
+#Machine Learning Project
 Video Content Analysis (Object Detection)
 Under supervision of: Dr. Anil Singh Parihar
 Submitted by:
 PRAJJWAL CHITTORI (2K18/CO/249)
 (Dept. of Computer Science and Engineering)

-Fixes used to make object detection faster
+#Fixes used to make object detection faster
 During implementation of Batch normalization calculating activation statistics from 4 different images on each layer.
 Using  Self-Adversarial Training (SAT), which operates in 2 forward backward stages.
 In the 1st stage the neural network alters the original image instead of the network weights.
 In this way the neural network executes an adversarial attack on itself, altering the original image to create the deception that there is no desired object on the image.
 In the 2nd stage, the neural network is trained to detect an object on this modified image in the normal way.
 Fixing the model to low resolution scanning to keep the model relatively fast.

-Drawbacks and Contribution
+#Drawbacks and Contribution
 The first one is little object detection, for example, occurring in COCO dataset and in face detection task.
 To improve limitation accuracy on little objects under partial impediments, it is necessary to change network architectures from the accompanying angles.
 • Multi-task joint enhancement and multi-modular information combination.
 Because of the correlations between different assignments inside and outside object detection, perform multiple tasks joint enhancement has already been concentrated by numerous researchers.
 However, apart from the errands referenced in Subs.
 III-A8, it is desirable to thoroughly consider the characteristics of different sub-assignments of object detection (for example superpixel semantic division in notable object detection) and stretch out perform various tasks advancement to other applications, for example, case division [66], multi-object tracking  and multi-person present assessment .
 Additionally, given a particular application, the information from different modalities, for example, text , thermal information  and pictures , can be combined to accomplish a more discriminant network.
 • Scale adaption.
 Objects for the most part exist in different scales, which is more apparent in face detection and pedestrian detection.
 To increase the robustness to scale transforms, it is requested to train scale-invariant, multi-scale or scaleadaptive detectors.
 For scale-invariant detectors, more powerful spine architectures (for example ResNext ), negative example mining , reverse association  and subcategory modeling are altogether useful.
 For multi-scale detectors, both the FPN which produces multi-scale feature maps and Generative Adversarial Network which narrows representation differences between little objects and the large ones with an ease architecture provide experiences into generating significant feature pyramid.
 For scale-versatile detectors, it is valuable to consolidate information graph, attentional component , course network and scale distribution assessment  to distinguish objects adaptively.